rkirk430/Project-1-War/README.md

 # Introduction to the Project
 Game of War. \
+Functionality --
+Game starts with 52 cards & deck is split evenly between the two players

-Functionality -- If Player 1 Card > Player 2 Card, both cards go into Player 1’s deck & goal is to get all 52 cards
+If Player 1 Card > Player 2 Card, both cards go into Player 1’s deck & goal is to get all 52 cards

 Given this is a prototype I currently have a tie just being pushed back to their players respective decks